nichoth/ssc-server/README.md

 So, how does a server know who to accept `posts` from?
 The server is like a 'pub' in traditional ssb, meaning that the server has it's own identity, and it keeps a list of people that it follows.

-In order for a server to follow you, you must be invited by someone who is already followed by the server.
-There are several ways to do the invitations.
+I like doing things country club style, meaning that in order for a server to follow you, you must be invited by someone who is already followed by the server.

-The simplest is to just have a passward that is hashed (so it is secret) then saved to a text file in the repo.
-When the server gets a request to redeem an invitation, it checks if the request contains the right password.
-The drawback of this is that regular users cannot invite others.
-Only the server owner would be able to create a password in a file in the repo.

-You could create a record in the database with a hashed password.
-Then you would be able to record additional information like who invited who.
-This is necessary if you want to enable users to invite other users, vs just people the server operator chooses to invite.

-Users with a valid password then get saved to a list of allowed people.
-(You save the person's DID, which would need to be in the request).

-If the server has its own identity (an identity is a keypair) then it could create a UCAN for the invited user, but that means you need to store a private key for the server, whereas you don't need to if you are using the password method.
+For the initial version, only the server operator is able to invite new users.
+How this works is that the site admin (the DID listed in the config file) writes an 'invitation' document to the DB.
+This works because the server checks that the invitation is signed and valid from the admin.
+The invitation contains a unique code, and the new user must enter the code.
+Then the server writes the new user's DID to a DB, and it will save any posts from them in the future.

 ### how it's made